Last Updated on June 19, 2021 by Grow with Bovees

 Here is the procedure to treat them in a hot compost.
 In this process, compost is created without losing heat so that the process can be quickened.

 Step 1: When you start feeding for the hot compost, you must stir the contents routinely to introduce oxygen.
 You can make this task easier by using a compost aeration tool with a long handle.
-Ideally, you should do it every day so that the parts at the center of the pile, which are the hottest, can be pushed outwards and the rest can move into the middle.
+Ideally, you should do it every few days, so that the parts at the center of the pile, which are the hottest, can be pushed outwards and the rest can move into the middle.

 Step 3: Peep into the compost every day to make sure heat is distributed uniformly and the moisture levels are just right.
 And as you should with all compost piles, make sure the nitrogen to carbon ratio is the way it should be (that is 50-50 or 60-40).